Techtonica/curriculum/projects/final-project/README.md

 ### Week 3 Milestones

 - [ ] Complete all primary features.
+- [ ] Launch your project to Render
 - [ ] Have 1 code review and PR with your mentor and 1 PR partner (these need to be two separate PRs).

 ### Week 4 Milestones